tayloraswift/jpeg/examples/README.md

     })
 ```

-We can use the `.read(ci:_:)` method on the spectral image to access the spectral plane and its associated quantization table for its component key argument.
-The `.with(ci:_:)` method does the same thing, except it allows you to mutate the plane coefficients.
+We can use the `read(ci:_:)` method on the spectral image to access the spectral plane and its associated quantization table for its component key argument.
+The `with(ci:_:)` method does the same thing, except it allows you to mutate the plane coefficients.
 (It does not allow you to change the quantization tables — editing quantization tables by plane is a bad idea because doing so would affect all of the other planes using that quantization table.)

 ```swift
 for ci:JPEG.Component.Key in recompressed.layout.recognized